 For most homes and small businesses, we will deliver and lay down your new lawn in just one day.
-Because fresh grass is perishable, we show up with a work crew so we can get the new sod off the truck and on to your yard as fast as possible.
+Because fresh grass is perishable, we show up with a work crew so they can get the new sod off the truck and on to your yard as fast as possible.

-We try to use big slabs so that there are fewer seams and we lay them down in a staggered pattern similar to what you would do if you were laying a wood floor.
+We try to use big slabs so that there are fewer seams and we lay it down in a staggered pattern similar to what you would do if you were laying a wood floor.

-We can place sod in almost any location, including hills.
+They can place sod in almost any location, including hills.
 That is one of the benefits of sod over seeding.
 It’s very difficult to seed and water on an incline.